Blown-In Cellulose Insulation in Toronto

 - Despite its paper composition, loose fill cellulose is fire retardant because it has been treated with boric acid.
 You may be more familiar with this natural chemical in the laundry room, where borax is often used as a laundry booster.

 - Did you know borax is also frequently found in at-home insect repellent and trap kits?
-This addition to cellulose blown in insulation makes it an inhospitable environment for tricky to get rid of pests like ants.
+This addition to cellulose blown in insulation in Toronto makes it an inhospitable environment for tricky to get rid of pests like ants.

 - Cellulose insulation is mold resistant.